wenweixiong/MARVEL/README.md

 library(MARVEL)
 ```

-Alternatively, MARVEL may be installed from Github, which includes several functionalities in beta-testing phase.
+Alternatively and highly recommended, MARVEL may be installed from Github, which includes the most up-to-date functionalities.
 ```
 library(devtools)
 install_github("wenweixiong/MARVEL")